Making Wind Chimes

 Stir crazy kids on your hands?
-Get them busy with this colorful craft activity, and sneak in some math practice without them even realizing it!
+Keep 'em busy with this colorful craft activity, and sneak in some math and fine motor skill practice without them even realizing it!
 This beaded wind chime is fun to make, and it gets kids experimenting with patterns, a key kindergarten math skill.

 What You Need:

 - Multi-colored beads

 - Yarn, cut into 7-9 pieces at least 6" long